 Most parents will do just about anything to ensure their sick baby feels better.
-They’ll buy expensive humidifiers, or take days off work to dote and fuss, or even doom every person in America to horrifying deaths related to antibiotic-resistant flesh eating bacteria.
+They’ll buy expensive humidifiers, or take days off work to dote and fuss, or even doom thousands of Americans to horrifying deaths by antibiotic-resistant flesh-eating bacteria.

-That’s not to say that your kid won’t sometimes need antibiotics, just that there will be plenty of times when they won’t, even though they’re clearly very sick.
-So, take a deep breath (but just maybe not right next to them), and learn a bit more about when — and when not — to ask your pediatrician for antibiotics.
+So, take a deep breath (but just maybe not right next to them) and learn a bit more about when — and when not — to ask your pediatrician for antibiotics.

 Antibiotics are only good for bacterial infections.
 Note that viruses and bacteria can both cause some common infections.
 Ear infections are a prime example.
-This is why your doc might want to wait to prescribe antibiotics if your kid appears to have ear infection symptoms like crying and ear pulling.
+This is why your doc might want to wait to prescribe antibiotics if your kid appears to have ear-infection symptoms such as crying and ear pulling.
 Although your kid might also just be a very sad Carol Burnett.

 Here are the things that may prompt your pediatrician to prescribe antibiotics:

 - A prolonged fever of 100.4 in babies under 3 months

 - A prolonged fever over 102 in babies older than 3 months

 - Bacterial pneumonia diagnosed via a chest X-ray

 There’s a ton of stuff your kid might get that will be miserable, but in no way related to a bacterial infection.
 A sickness like the common cold, for instance, is viral and untreatable with antibiotics.